 Make Sure You Have Refillable Bottles

 One of the most important parts of survival is having access to clean water.
-Refillable bottles will allow you to take advantage of things like water fountains or public restrooms to collect clean drinking water.
+Refillable bottles will allow you to take advantage of water fountains or public restrooms to collect clean drinking water.

-Stay hydrated and keep these bottles full whenever you can!
+Stay hydrated, and keep these bottles full whenever you can!
 As with any survival situation, you don’t want to wait until you’re thirsty to start drinking.